I Think It's Going to Rain Today: In popular culture

 Bette Midler included the song in her film Beaches (1988) and it appears in the soundtrack recording.
 A portion of Claudine Longet's version of the song is played in the Episode 22, Season Five of the Gilmore Girls, "A House is Not a Home."
 The song is also featured in the TV series Designated Survivor in the episode, "Two Ships".
 Nina Simone's version of the song's first verse was the opening theme for the BBC One series Broken.
-Simone's version also appears in the "Spies Like Us" episode from season two of the TV series Scandal.
+Simone's version also appears in the "Spies Like Us" episode from season two and “The Decision” from season six of the TV series Scandal.
 A short excerpt of the song is played in the final episode of the Childhood's End miniseries.
+The song is also played in the movie "Mr. Monk's Last Case: The Monk Movie" released in 2023 sung by Randy Newman.
+The version performed by Lauren O'Connell was played in Season 6, Episode 20 of The Good Wife.